AI Platform as a Working Environment for Different Tasks

 -

-answering questions and explaining
+answering questions and providing explanations

 -